esnet/sense-rm/README.md

 ## Create a non-root user account
 The SENSE-N-RM application should be run as a low-privilege user on the target production server.
 Ideally it should be run as a user created only for the purpose of running the set of software associated with the SENSE-N-RM application.
 However, an existing account can be used if available (i.e. opennsa).
+However, if an account other than "sense" is used to run the application make sure to create the SENSE-N-RM database user using the utilized id.

 As an example, we create the following new user and user group for the SENSE-N-RM application if you have not already done so (for example, below we create a "sense" user and user group).